aksiksi/blog/_posts/2017-11-30-migrate-github-pages-caddy.md

 The remainder of this post will walk you through how to migrate your Github Pages site to your own server running Caddy.
 The guide assumes that you already have a domain name with Github Pages and that your server/VPS is running CentOS 7 x64 or similar.

-## Installing Caddy
+## Required Software

-Before we can do any sort of migrating, we need to first install some software and tools that are required to build and serve a Jekyll-based (GitHub Pages) site.
+Before we can do any sort of migrating, we need to first install some software and tools that are required to build and serve a Jekyll-based site (e.g., GitHub Pages).

+### Caddy

 First, let's download and install Caddy with the `service` plugin.
 I will explain why we need this plugin in a bit.